omniverseusd/omniverseusd.github.io/src/chapter2/context-stage-and-layers.md

 The code does the following:

-1. the current context is obtained via `omni.usd` API (Kit proprietary - this is not standard OpenUSD), the current stage is obtained from the current context (this assumes there's a stage already, just like the blank scene you're presented in OV Composer at startup) and printed for debugging purposes
+1. The current context is obtained via `omni.usd` API (Kit proprietary - this is not standard OpenUSD), the current stage is obtained from the current context (this assumes there's a stage already, just like the blank scene you're presented in OV Composer at startup) and printed for debugging purposes
 2. A new anonymous layer is created.
 A layer is usually backed by a USD file, except for anonymous layers: these are layers used for debugging and/or storing runtime data for extensions.
 In this case we're using an anonymous layer (so we avoid having it backed by a file) to create an in-memory stage and using that anonymous layer as the `root layer` (think of it as the starting layer for a stage, we'll revisit this later).
 The gist of this part is that we're creating a stage entirely in memory and ephemerally.
 The old stage reference is printed and it's still valid (the context still has the old stage attached).
 3. Now we use an OpenUSD facility called the `StageCache`: this is a cache exposed by USD since stages can get pretty expensive after loading tons of resources and computing the final rendering results of lots and lots of layers, therefore stages can be cached and reused.
 In this demonstrative example we use this facility to insert the new stage we manually created into the fold and we finally attach it to the current USD context provided by Kit: this causes Kit to switch to the new empty stage.
 Finally we print the `old_stage` reference: now we get the `null stage`.
 Keep in mind that the `StageCache` API is exposed by USD as meant to be used by higher-level facilities (like Kit) to manage multiple stages themselves (i.e. you probably shouldn't dabble with this unless you know what you're doing).